lorien/user_agent/README.rst

 What is user_agent module for?
 -------------------------------

-This module is for generating unique and valid web navigator's configs & User-Agent HTTP headers.
+This module is for generating random, valid web navigator's configs & User-Agent HTTP headers.

 Usage Example